Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.12 team ERA that ranks 14th across all league pitching staffs.
+- The Cubs have a 4.10 team ERA that ranks 14th among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (156 total, 1.1 per game).
+- The Cubs allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).

-- The left-hander's last appearance came on Monday against the San Francisco Giants, when he threw eight scoreless innings while allowing two hits.
+- The right-hander's last time out came on Tuesday against the San Francisco Giants, when he went 5 1/3 innings, surrendering four earned runs while giving up seven hits.

+- The 33-year-old has put up an ERA of 3.89, with 6.1 strikeouts per nine innings, in 20 games this season.
+Opponents have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.